legonerd666/udacityCapstone/README.md

     The program text is also designed to not be robotic in its phrasing and has its own personality!

 ## File Structure:
-    All the relevant code is in the src directory src/:
+    All the relevant code is in the src and include directories src/:
         classes/
         creator.cpp
         enums.cpp
         main.cpp
-        creator.h
-        enums.h

     src/classes/:
         abilityScore.cpp
         armorClass.cpp